 Why Your Credit Score Changed

-- Differences amongst the three major credit bureaus
+- Differences among the three major credit bureaus

 - The passage of time (the removal and addition of new credit transactions)

 - Changing information and updated information